liesjacobs/WFE_practicals/practical2/QGIS.md

 **
 We now have a scatterplot, but the statistical tools to analyse these data in QGIS are limited.
-So, let's try to import this data into Rstudio and build a simple . [statistical regression](https://liesjacobs.github.io/World-Food-and-Ecosystems/practical2/Rstudio.html): loading all the data in to QGIS and starting the analysis**
+So, let's try to import this data into Rstudio and build a simple  [statistical regression](https://liesjacobs.github.io/World-Food-and-Ecosystems/practical2/Rstudio.html)

 <nav>
   <ul>